Chemical Biology Doctoral Program Student Handbook

 4. Discussion of any questions or concerns with the Operating Committee advisor, the Program Director or the Associate Director.

 The student and the Research Advisor are jointly responsible for following the Program and Graduate School requirements for the Ph.D. degree.
 The Advisor’s responsibilities begin at the time of his/her agreement to accept the student into his/her group.
 In addition to supervising the research, the Research Advisor is expected to advise the student on course elections, examinations, independent study pertinent to his/her general development as a scientist and any other matters affecting his/her general progress toward a degree.
-Faculty are not permitted to make Research Advisor commitments to students prior to the second Monday in April each year.
+Faculty are not permitted to make Research Advisor commitments to students prior to the first Monday in April each year.

 Students are expected to find a Research Advisor by the beginning of the Spring term (May 1) of their first year.
 Under special circumstances the student may choose to rotate during the spring term with the expectation that they will find a Research Advisor by the beginning of the Summer term (July 1).